ungaaaabungaaa/flightory/README.md

 # flightory
-D-printed plane designs empower users to swiftly and independently assemble drones from anywhere in the world
+3D-printed plane designs empower users to swiftly and independently assemble drones from anywhere in the world